k21971/EvilHack/doc/evilhack-changelog.md

 - Feedback for trying to wear gloves/gauntlets over the Hand of Vecna
 - Fix: prevent #wizbury from being used in open air spaces
 - Cleaver multi-attack changes
+- Fix: bug with how pets consider intrinsic-granting corpses as treats